 Remember that there are no guarantees when you go to court.
 Should this happen, then you will not be awarded any of the four items as described at the top of this page.
 However, it could be even worse.
 The ERA may (again depending on your situation) award costs in favour of your employer.
 Now, the item above (Contribution to Costs) applies, but in favour of your employer and not yourself.
 So, not only have you had to pay for your representation, you now need to pay for some of your employer's costs for representation as well.

 For the four reasons above, we have an in-depth conversation with our clients before proceeding to the ERA.
 The cards need to be strongly stacked in your favour before we will proceed.
 Because of this policy of ours, we have a very high winning rate for cases that has been taken to the ERA on behalf of our employee clients.
-As of August 2017 it was sitting at over 80% success rate.
+As of February 2021 it was sitting at just over a 78% success rate when representing the employee.
 Personally, I don't like losing.
 This is a stance that has benefited all of my Employee clients we have represented before the ERA.
 The actual costs to take a matter to the ERA will always be greater than the costs that they award.
 It case is different and you need to talk to us directly to get an accurate estimate of what the likely costs would be for your case.